TremayneChrist/ProtectJS/README.md

 ```

-ProtectJS assumes that all methods starting with underscores in the prototype are private, and will move these into their own object to separate them further.
+ProtectJS assumes that all methods starting with underscores in the prototype are private, and will move these into their own object to separate and hide them further.
 As well as this, it will also add protection checks, so even if you inspect the object in the console and find the private methods, you still will not be able to call them.

 ---